ivan-guerra/programmador.com/content/posts/huffman-coding.md

 >    - Enqueue the new node into the rear of the second queue.
 > 4. The remaining node is the root node; the tree has now been generated.

-Below is a C++ implementation of the above algorithm description.
-I use a priority queue in place of the wiki's double queues but it all essentially works the same:
+Below is a C++ implementation of the algorithm description:

 ```cpp
 using HuffmanNodePtr = std::shared_ptr<HuffmanNode>;